clubjam/.github/README.md

-# .github
+# clubjam
-clubjam - organize your sheet music the way it deserves!
+With clubjam, your can finally organize your sheet music the way it deserves!